 Polyureas vs. Epoxies

-Polyureas are now a popular choice for filling and repairing control joints on commercial, industrial and warehouse floors, as well as some public areas where high heels or skate wheels cross joints.
-In the good old days, semi-rigid epoxies were more widely used.
+Polyureas are now a popular choice for filling and repairing saw cut control joints and construction joints on commercial, industrial and warehouse floors, as well as some exterior areas where high heels or skate wheels cross joints.
+In the good old days before polyureas, semi-rigid epoxies were more widely used.
 Which product is better?

-Control joints are typically filled for several reasons: a) protect the integrity of the joint (reduce joint nose spalling), b) safety, c) reduce maintenance costs and d) prevent accumulation of foreign debris.
-The choice of the polymer may relate to the the type of traffic that uses the floor.
+Control (construction) floor joints are filled for several reasons: a) protect the integrity of the joint (reduce joint nose spalling), b) safety, c) reduce maintenance costs and d) prevent accumulation of foreign debris.
+The optimal polymer choice may relate to the the type of traffic that uses the floor.

 Polyurea Control Joints